DocuSign SSO - The issuing identity provider is not registered with DocuSign

 The Company Login option at https://account.docusign.com, results in the error message "The issuing Identity Provider is not registered with DocuSign" and the login is unsuccessful.

-Every 90 days, Azure Active Directory expires their SAML/x.509 certificate which causes the SAML authentication handshake to fail even if that certificate has not expired.
+As an example, Azure Active Directory expires their SAML/x.509 certificate every 90 days, which causes the SAML authentication handshake to fail even if that certificate has not expired.
 Customers have informed us that Azure does not allow two active certificates at once, if a new certificate is released, this automatically invalidates any existing certificates.

 This requires the following steps: